SergioFoma/SergioFoma/README.md

 ## About Me 👨‍🎓

-My name is Sergey, I am currently a first-year student at MIPT.
+My name is Sergey, I am currently a student at MIPT.
 I am interested in system programming and write projects in the C language.

 ## My Stack 💻